eiffel-community/eiffel/eiffel-vocabulary/EiffelTestExecutionRecipeCollectionCreatedEvent.md

 ###### data.batches.recipes.testCase.id
 __Type:__ String
 __Required:__ Yes
-__Description:__ The unique identity of the test case.
+__Description:__ The unique identity of the test case to be executed.

+###### data.batches.recipes.testCase.version
+__Type:__ String
+__Required:__ No
+__Description:__ The unique version of the identified test case to be executed.
+Where this property is not used it is assumed that test cases are not version controlled.

 ###### data.batches.recipes.testCase.uri
 __Type:__ String
 __Required:__ No
 __Description:__ A location where a description of the test case can be retrieved.
+To the extent that multiple versions of the same test case co-exist, this property SHALL identify the exact version to be executed.

 ##### data.batches.recipes.constraints
 __Type:__ Object[]